 $ cd /var/www/project_name

-$ git remote add production ssh://staging.website.com/home/git/project_name.staging.git
+$ git remote add staging ssh://staging.website.com/home/git/project_name.staging.git

 $ git push staging +staging:refs/heads/staging